Accelerate deals and increase win rates with the leading enterprise demo platform.

 On the other hand, a demo platform allows you to make maintenance tasks more manageable.
 Instead of creating a whole new demo when a new feature is released, you can simply swap in an updated snippet to your existing demo.

-Speaking of SE resources, an in-house built environment can be a major barrier to scaling as your company grows (no matter where you are in your demo maturity model).
+Speaking of SE resources, an in-house built sales demo environment can be a major barrier to scaling as your company grows (no matter where you are in your demo maturity model).

-This is partly because a home-built environment is typically tricky for non-technical folks on your teams to use.
+This is partly because a home-built environment is typically tricky for non-technical users and sales team members.

 Can your product marketers work with your demos or are they a pain point?
 Can an AE demo on an early-stage call by themselves to free up SE resources?
 Can a curious tech-savvy buyer explore your demo alone at 9 pm on a Sunday via your website?